[Peter Velikonja, 2019]

 , the identifier b2319647 was in tag 907 and had an extra digit I had to trim off the end, fun stuff.

 We also want, as you do, to see this information refreshed periodically.
 We can handle it any way you like, I always seek a way that creates the least disruption to your current workflow.
 I can accept periodic updates, either whole or partial, automagic API updates, really anything.
-If you are unsure, we recommend uploading a new dump once per month.
+If you are unsure, we recommend uploading a new dump quarterly.
 When you are ready to upload, I will provide you with an account where you can sftp or scp your records.

 Google Tag Manager

 We would all like to know how many people click all the way through to your opac.
 To snag that 'conversion' we insert a (Google) tag

 on our landing page with your ID.
 The tag is triggered by a click-through from our landing-page to your opac, and is forwarded (by Google) to your Google Analytics.